 VMware customers have mixed opinions as to whether storage I/O acceleration software the company acquired recently will offer their enterprises any true value.

 VMware snapped up Virsto Software for an undisclosed sum this week.
-Virsto's storage I/O acceleration product will continue to be supported in standalone virtual-appliance form and will be integrated with VMware's products, VMware said in a
+Virsto's storage I/O acceleration product will continue to be supported in standalone virtual-appliance form and will be integrated with VMware's products, VMware said in a blog post.
+The acquisition is expected to close this quarter.

 The Virsto product is not a storage virtualization technology per se, as it sits a layer above underlying storage systems, which can also be virtualized.
 But with two layers of abstraction -- the Virtual Machine File System (VMFS) and VMware Virtual Disk File -- already sitting between raw disk and guest VMs, some IT pros are flummoxed by the arrival of another layer.